This story is a standalone; however, it does contain mild spoilers for FLYTRAP (Harrietta Lee, #3), as it takes place after.

 I bend over and brace myself on my knees, panting from the run.
 “Yeah, I did.
 I’m sorry, Mini, I didn’t have time to explain in the moment—I had to kill Milo’s original body when I handed him over, so I could keep his essence.
-I figured, he’s already a kind of experiment, so he should be—I don’t know, replantable?
+I figured, he’s already an experiment, so he should be—I don’t know, replantable?
 It was a big risk, but it was better than letting that guy shoot you.”

 “Thank you thank you thank you…”

 We sit on the sidewalk as Milo runs in circles around her, Mini giggling and petting him wherever she can.
-He headbutts her shoulder, then throws himself in her lap and tosses his legs in the air, all the while violently wagging his tail and making that weird, dry growling noise.
+He headbutts her shoulder, then throws himself into her lap and tosses his legs in the air, all the while violently wagging his tail and making that weird, dry growling noise.
 Mini scratches his tummy—then her hand catches on a line of stitches going down his middle.
-She peers at it, then leans down closer to his face, inspecting his lopsided, bulging eyes, the way he can’t quite close his mouth because his lips are stretched back from his teeth.
+She peers at it, then leans closer to his face, inspecting his lopsided, bulging eyes, the way he can’t quite close his mouth because his lips are stretched back from his teeth.